rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/readme.md

 order is in pre-order, no ancestor of a node is subsequent to any of its descendants.
 Because of that, no ancestor can belong to any property that is defined by any of its descendants.

+Note that the edges defined by the pre-order rule are not embedded into the document tree.
+That is, according to a document tree, a first child is not presequent to the next subsequent sibling of its parent.
+In other words, the next subsequent sibling of a node is not subsequent to any descendant of that node.